Shame: A Social Emotion

-Feeling Shame Psychology Fanatic article header image
+Shame.
+Basic Emotions.
+Psychology Fanatic article feature image

 The sting of embarrassment burns as we protect against the pointing finger of inadequacy.
 Often the harsh judgment originates from within and not from actual social rejection.
 Feeling shame keeps us social animals in line.
 The social bonds are essential for survival and fulfillment.
 But when on steroids, shame disrupts and destroys.
-Instead of encouraging healthy action it drives us into hiding, severing the very bonds that the emotion is designed to create.
+Instead of encouraging healthy action it drives us into hiding, severing the very bonds that the emotion is designed to create.โ€‹

 Key Definition:

-Shame is a feeling of embarrassment or humiliation arises from a judgmental perception of having done something dishonorable, immoral, or improper.
+Shame isย a feeling of embarrassment or humiliation arises from a judgmental perception of having done something dishonorable, immoral, or improper.
 Some suggest that shame is directed at ones own character compared to guilt which is directed at a specific behavior.

 Misguided Emotions

-But the correcting feelings guiding appropriate social action easily go haywire.
-The demands for acceptance can overwhelm—often a painful byproduct of a neglectful childhood.
-The work for appreciation and connection with disjointed parents never complete, lingers in adulthood, disrupting bonds, and driving non-stop anxiety.
+But the correcting feelings that guide appropriate social action easily go haywire.
+The demands for acceptance can overwhelmโ€”often a painful byproduct of a neglectful childhood.
+The work for appreciation and connection with disjointed parents is never complete, lingering into adulthood, disrupting bonds, and drives non-stop anxiety.
 Every action stirs the familiar shame of inadequacy.
-The familiar pointing parental finger, now engrained in our psyche, pokes us in the chest and shouts, “Shame on you!”
+The familiar pointing parental finger, now ingrained in our psyche, pokes us in the chest and shouts, “Shame on you!”

 The powerful weight of shame easily overwhelms and screeches appropriate action to a halt.
 Frozen in fear, we withdraw instead of connect.
 The slightest rebuff from an unwelcomed embrace, ignored request, or painful inattention sends our system into protective overdrive.
 We feel shame, our underlying fears are exposed, and a deep sense of unworthiness envelopes our soul.
 In despair, we wish to simply disappear.
 The powerful shame diverts psychic energy from productive connecting action to self-protective defenses.